Commonwealth Campuses Future

 Penn State is optimizing its Commonwealth Campus ecosystem to enhance its academic and operational strength, preserve Pennsylvanians’ access to a world-class Penn State education, and position the University for long-term success.

-Following a comprehensive, data-informed strategic review, Penn State will close seven Commonwealth Campuses after the spring of the 2026-27 academic year, and continue long-term investment in 13 others, providing the best opportunity for future students to succeed in vibrant Penn State environments for years to come.
+Following a comprehensive, data-informed strategic review completed and ratified by the Board of Trustees in spring 2025, Penn State will close seven Commonwealth Campuses after the 2026-27 academic year and continue long-term investment in 13 others.

 “Our objective is to redefine how we approach our land-grant mission, and our Commonwealth Campuses are integral to that vision,” said Penn State President Neeli Bendapudi.
-“This recommendation, now ratified by the board, will allow our campuses to remain strong, competitive and responsive to the needs of students, employers and communities, even in times of great change in higher education, and in the face of demographic realities.”
+“This recommendation will allow our campuses to remain strong, competitive and responsive to the needs of students, employers and communities, even in times of great change in higher education, and in the face of demographic realities.”

 Penn State will continue strategic, long-term investment in the following Commonwealth Campus locations across Pennsylvania: